-The FQHC is entitled to, at a minimum, the fee-for-service FQHC encounter rate.
+The FQHC is entitled to, at a minimum, the FQHC encounter rate.
 However, the MCO and the FQHC may negotiate a different rate for each Specialized BH Service.
 For example, the FQHC rate for IOP does not need to be the same as for Day Treatment.